Amanda Johnson Freestyle Fund for Region 2 and 4 Riders

 - The committee reserves the right to not award a grant in any given year if they determine that no candidate has met the criteria.
 Funds would then be held until the following year.
 The applications and discussions of the selection committee are confidential, and their decisions are final.

-- If the grant recipient is unable to move forward with the creation of a musical freestyle as specified in his/her application, The Dressage Foundation must be notified as soon as possible.
+- If the grant recipient is unable to move forward with the creation of a musical freestyle as specified in their application, The Dressage Foundation must be notified as soon as possible.
 Approval for a change in the use of funds is at the discretion of The Dressage Foundation and the grant selection committee.

 - The online application form and all required documents must be submitted to The Dressage Foundation on or before October 15th of each year.